jadiunr/check-smart-status/README.md

 The user running Check must have permission to access the storage device. (e.g. Add `sudo` as prefix to the command)

+The only supported interfaces are SATA and NVMe.
+SCSI and other hardware RAID are not supported.

 ## Usage examples

 ```